Subject leader – Mr Vincent

-There should be a clear progression in skills and a pathway for all children to challenge themselves.
+We intend that there will be a clear progression in skills and a pathway for all children to challenge themselves.
 There should be an opportunity for every child to apply the skills they learn in our PESSPA lessons in competitive situations against other schools and each other, whether that is through festivals, competitions or leagues.

-Our progression of skills document can be found here: Whole School Progression grid PESSPA
+Whole School Progression grid PESSPA

 Class 1 (EYFS)